Sumika-kakoushi Co.,Ltd.

 This technology was also patented, correct?

-What challenges did you encounter during this expansion?
+What challenges did you encounter during the expansion?

-Finally, could each of you share your future outlook?
+Finally, could each of you share your outlook?

 Thank you very much.